james hardie siding

 • Less ideal for areas with heavy freeze-thaw cycles

-Stone and stone veneer siding deliver one of the most luxurious and durable exteriors available.
-Whether natural or manufactured, stone provides a striking visual impact and a level of longevity unmatched by most other materials.
+Stone and stone veneer siding are among the most luxurious and durable options.
+Both natural and manufactured stone create a strong visual impact and last longer than most other materials.

 Pros: